testing-library/eslint-plugin-testing-library/README.md

 If you think the error you are getting is not related to this at all, please [fill a new issue](https://github.com/testing-library/eslint-plugin-testing-library/issues/new/choose) with as many details as possible.

-## TODO: user-event v14 is async but the plugin complains about it shouldn't be awaited

 ## Other documentation

 - [Semantic Versioning Policy](/docs/semantic-versioning-policy.md)